Explore Internal and External Funding Opportunities

 Additional details can be found in this program’s RFP.

-This program is for supporting sponsor mandated requirements for institutional cost share, or where voluntary committed cost share is strongly encouraged.
+This program is for supporting sponsor-mandated requirements for institutional cost share, or where voluntary committed cost share is strongly encouraged.

 Additional details can be found on the OSPA website.